josiah14-automation-engineering/docker-emacs/README.md

 1. Doom also has an issue where not all of the font symbols/icons it uses can be imported (as far as I can tell) from things like Nerd Fonts or Powerline Fonts.
 It has some special requirements that can be installed via a command in the Doom Emacs editor: `all-the-icons-install-fonts`.
 I learned about this [here](https://github.com/hlissner/doom-emacs/issues/724).
+1. Commit the container to an image (I would recommend a new image name so that you can always go back to the original and work off of it if you need to).
 1. Now, once the above steps are completed, commit the current container to a Docker repo and tag of your choosing and everything should work fine on the next boot.
    You won't have to wait for the editor to perform the font and unicode mapping, and